Nihil-istic/crycript/README.md

 If not there, move the zip file to ~/Downloads

-## 2 Extract the zip file
+## 2 Extract the downloaded zip file

-You should now have a crycript-main folder in ~/Downloads
+You should now have a crycript-main directory

-You can now delete the zip file:
+You can now delete the zip file

-    rm ~/Downloads/crycript-main.zip

 ## 3 Give executable permissions to the installer

-    chmod 700 ~/Downloads/crycript-main/crycript\ installer.sh
+    chmod 700 ~/Downloads/crycript-main/installer.sh

 ## 4 Execute the installer

-    cd ~/Downloads/crycript-main && ./crycript\ installer.sh
+    cd ~/Downloads/crycript-main && ./installer.sh

 ## 5 Install pip requirements

-Make sure you have a working pip installation
+Make sure you have a working pip installation for python 3.9

     pip install -r ~/.local/opt/crycript-main/requirements.txt